szanni/ringbuf/README.md

 *ringbuf* consists of 4 functions `new`, `read`, `write`, and `free`.

 The backing buffer consists of an `uint8_t` array of user specified size.
+All `read` and `write` operations copy either from or to this buffer.

 *ringbuf* is non-blocking for both `read` and `write` operations. `read` and `write` operations will return the number of bytes read/written.